 We typically handle payments via PayPal or Wire for now, but other options are available as well.

-Please take a note that you will have an evaluation process before onboarding as an author.
-And if you get accepted, we usually ask at least one article per month from our authors.
+Please take note that you will have an evaluation process before onboarding as an author.
+And if you get accepted, we usually ask for at least one article per month from our authors.
 So, this is something to keep in mind before applying.

 There are a lot of available topics to choose from, but we are trying to limit our content to these major areas:

 - ASP.NET Core web application development (MVC, Web API, Blazor...)